fastify/fastify-redis/README.md

 Note: by default, *@fastify/redis* will **not** automatically close the client connection when the Fastify server shuts down.

-To automatically close client connections, set clientClose to true.
+To automatically close the client connection, set clientClose to true.

 ```js
 fastify.register(require('@fastify/redis'), { client, closeClient: true })